nazago/rag-llm-local/README.md

 In config.py you can set:

-- DOCS_DIRECTORY: (str) : Directory with your documentation
+- DOCS_DIRECTORY: (str) : Directory with your documentation.
-- DATABASE_DIRECTORY: (str) : Directory with your database
+- DATABASE_DIRECTORY: (str) : Directory with your database.
 - DATABASE_CREATION (bool): if True, the vector database is created: fetch the documents, split them in chunks and embed them.
-  If False, just retrieve the vector database with the embeddings, ready for query.
+- If False, just retrieve the vector database with the embeddings, ready for query.
-- EMBEDDING_MODEL (str): give the Ollama model for embedding
+- EMBEDDING_MODEL (str): give the Ollama model for embedding.
-- LLM_MODEL (str): give the Ollama model for LLM task
+- LLM_MODEL (str): give the Ollama model for LLM task.
+- RAG_LLM (bool): Choose between RG+LLM and just information retrieval.

 ## Features